 FY2022

-Since its establishment in 1995, shortly after the establishment of the University Consortium Kyoto, we have been promoting FD activities in the Kyoto area together with member schools as an organizational initiative for faculty members to improve and improve the content and methods of classes.
+Since its establishment in 1995, shortly after its establishment, the University Consortium Kyoto has been promoting FD activities in the Kyoto region together with member schools as an organizational initiative for faculty members to improve and enhance their teaching content and methods.

-In fiscal 2022, a total of six meetings will be held in online and hybrid formats. * For programs before the start of application, the schedule and implementation contents are subject to change.
+In fiscal 2022, a total of six sessions will be held online and in a hybrid format.

-* However, if a state of emergency is declared or priority measures to prevent the spread of disease are issued to Kyoto Prefecture on the day of the event, the event will be changed to online.
+* However, if a state of emergency is declared or priority measures such as prevention of spread are issued to Kyoto Prefecture on the day of the event, it will be changed to an online event.

-* Due to troubles during distribution, the recorded video may not be released.
-Please note.
+* Due to problems during distribution, the recorded video may not be available.
+Thank you for your understanding.

 Outline of the event

-In fiscal 2022, the program will be implemented with the following contents.
+In FY2022, the program will be conducted with the following contents.

 October 1 (Sat) 13:30~15:30 August 26 (Fri) ~ September 24 (Sat)